naomi789/2019_4640/README.md

 9. Stuff for .gitignore file: https://www.gitignore.io/
 ## People who helped us:
 1. Brock showed us that !isJapanese is not the same as !isJapaneseBool (the first is a function and the second is a boolean).
 I probably spend 30 minutes on that, entirely stuck!

+## How to get mysql DB working:
+'''
+sudo apt-get install mysql-server

+'''